Beak and Nail Care in Birds

 Do I need to be concerned about my bird's beak and nails?

-The beak is a multipurpose organ used for eating, preening, grasping, climbing (like a third foot), self-defense, touching, playing, and communication.
-It is capable of great strength and gentle touch.
-The beak is constantly growing but in a normal healthy bird, tends to stay a relatively constant length, because the bird is always wearing it down at the tip as it eats, climbs, and plays.
 After a bird eats, you may see it wipe and clean its beak on an object in the cage, such as a perch.
 This action helps wear down the beak.
 A bird may also grind its upper and lower beak together, which further wears down the lower beak.
 Providing your bird with pet-safe toys and chewing activities will not only help wear down the beak, but also provide hours of entertainment for your pet.
+A truly healthy bird should rarely need their upper or lower beak trimmed.

 Can I trim my bird's nails at home?

-Toenails of small birds may be trimmed with a human nail clipper.
-Larger birds require a stronger dog nail scissor or clipper.
-Regardless of the instrument used to trim toenails, the bird should be securely and safely restrained.
-The nail may be trimmed a little at a time to help lessen the chance of bleeding.
-It takes good judgment, patience, and practice to trim nails properly.
 If bleeding occurs, remain calm, restrain the bird safely and securely, and use finger pressure to pinch the toe (from side to side just before the nail).
-This will provide a tourniquet action so that you can apply a clotting agent or styptic powder into the cut end.
+Pinching provides a tourniquet action, so you can apply a clotting agent or styptic powder to the cut end.
 Cornstarch or flour may be used in an emergency, but is generally not as effective as a commercially available clotting product or styptic powder.

-Your veterinarian can trim the nails safely during regular health examinations and is prepared to deal with any bleeding, should it occur.
-Your veterinarian may use a special instrument called a cautery pen, which has a loop on the end that becomes very hot and can cauterize (or cut with heat) the very tip of the nail, beyond the quick.
-Cautery pens are ideal because if the quick is cut, the nail will not bleed.
+Your avian veterinarian or the veterinary team can trim nails safely during regular health examinations and will be prepared to deal with any bleeding, should it occur.
+Your veterinarian may use a special instrument called a cautery pen, which has a loop on the end that becomes very hot and can cauterize (cut with heat) the very tip of the nail, beyond the quick.
+Cautery pens are ideal because they ensure the nail will not bleed if the quick is cut.
 Plus, the heat of the cautery loop keeps the instrument sterile – free of bacteria and other microbes that could be transferred from bird to bird.
-Cautery pens should only be used by trained professionals, as they get extremely hot and could injure both the bird and the person trimming if the bird moves when the nail is cut.
-Other veterinarians may use a Dremel drill - an electric grinding tool that rounds out the sharp pointy tip of the nails of larger birds such as Amazon Parrots, Cockatoos, and Macaws.

 What else can I do at home to help the beak and nails?

-Bringing branches in from outside to be used as perches is generally not recommended, as the wood could contain microscopic bacteria, fungus, and parasites that your bird could ingest when it chews on the perch.
-Perches should be of varying diameter so that the bird can distribute pressure over different areas of the feet bottoms, preventing sores that may develop from constant pressure on one area.
+Perches should be of varying diameter so the bird can distribute pressure over different areas of the feet, preventing pressure sores that may develop from constant pressure on one area.
 Birds should be able to wrap their toes at least half way around the perch to ensure a good grip.
-They are less likely to slip off, startle, or fall from perches that they are able to grasp tightly.
+They are less likely to slip off, startle, or fall from perches that they can grasp tightly.

-Braided rope perches are a good choice for perches and are available commercially.
-Care must be taken, however, to replace braided perches if they become unraveled or frayed.
-Birds may ingest the frayed strands or toes/feet may get tangled in them.
 Cement or ceramic perches may help wear down the beak but should not be used as the only perch, or most frequently used perch in the cage, as their rough surface may lead to development of pressure sores on the bottom of feet.
-Manzanita and Dragonwood perches are an excellent natural hard wood perch widely used for all small, medium, and large birds.
-For smaller birds such as Finches, Budgies, Lovebirds, or Cockatiels, cuttle bones may be helpful as a wearing surface for the beak.
+Manzanita, applewood, and dragonwood perches are excellent natural, hard wood perches widely used for small, medium, and large birds.
+For smaller birds such as finches, budgies, lovebirds, or cockatiels, cuttle bones may be helpful as a wearing surface for the beak.

-Any changes in the rate of growth, color, texture, symmetry, or shape of the beak or nails should be brought to the attention of your veterinarian immediately, as they could be an indication of an underlying medical problem.
+Any changes in the rate of growth, color, texture, symmetry, or shape of the beak or nails should be brought to the attention of your avian veterinarian immediately, as they could be an indication of an underlying medical problem.

 Related Articles